seekgpt/Perplexica/README.md

 ## Using as a Search Engine

-If you wish to use Perplexica as an alternative to traditional search engines like Google or Bing, or if you want to add a shortcut for quick access from your browser's search bar, follow these steps:
+If you wish to use SeekGPT as an alternative to traditional search engines like Google or Bing, or if you want to add a shortcut for quick access from your browser's search bar, follow these steps:

 1. Open your browser's settings.
 2. Navigate to the 'Search Engines' section.
 3. Add a new site search with the following URL: `http://localhost:3000/?q=%s`.
-Replace `localhost` with your IP address or domain name, and `3000` with the port number if Perplexica is not hosted locally.
+Replace `localhost` with your IP address or domain name, and `3000` with the port number if SeekGPT is not hosted locally.
 4. Click the add button.
-Now, you can use Perplexica directly from your browser's search bar.
+Now, you can use SeekGPT directly from your browser's search bar.

-## Using Perplexica's API
+## Using SeekGPT's API

-Perplexica also provides an API for developers looking to integrate its powerful search engine into their own applications.
+SeekGPT also provides an API for developers looking to integrate its powerful search engine into their own applications.
 You can run searches, use multiple models and get answers to your queries.

-For more details, check out the full documentation [here](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/API/SEARCH.md).
+For more details, check out the full documentation [here](https://github.com/seekgpt/SeekGPT/tree/master/docs/API/SEARCH.md).

-## Expose Perplexica to network
+## Expose SeekGPT to network

-You can access Perplexica over your home network by following our networking guide [here](https://github.com/ItzCrazyKns/Perplexica/blob/master/docs/installation/NETWORKING.md).
+You can access SeekGPT over your home network by following our networking guide [here](https://github.com/seekgpt/SeekGPT/blob/master/docs/installation/NETWORKING.md).

 ## One-Click Deployment